mattwcole/gelf-extensions-logging/README.md

 ### Log Filtering

 When using .NET Core 2.x, the log filtering API should be used to filter the "GELF" provider (details [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#log-filtering)).
 In .NET Core 1.x, log filtering can be overridden by setting a custom filter with `GelfLoggerOptions.Filter`, overriding the default filter that uses `GelfLoggerOptions.LogLevel`.

+### Compression

+By default UDP messages of 512 bytes or more are GZipped however this behaviour can be disabled or altered with `GelfLoggerOptions.CompressUdp` and `GelfLoggerOptions.UdpCompressionThreshold`.

+#### Logstash GELF Plugin

+The [Logstash GELF plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-gelf.html) requires entirely compressed UDP messages in which case the UDP compression threshold must be set to 0.

 ### Testing